Romeo-5/BroncoNotes/README.md

 2) Backend API:

-* Flask (Python): To handle your custom server-side logic, such as OCR processing and interactions with the LLM.
+* Flask (Python): To handle custom server-side logic, such as OCR processing and interactions with the LLM.
 Flask can also manage certain parts of the app’s RESTful API.

 3) Database: